MaNeRz/PBE_NewAssetsDownloader/README.md

 # **PBE_NewAssetsDownloader**
 # What it is?
-A software that allows to download the most recent assets from Public Beta Environment servers
+A software that allows to download the most recent assets from the Public Beta Environment server of League of Legends
-# Tasks
-- [x] Check if raw.communitydragon.org is online before starting all the process